hmrc/accessibility-statement-frontend/README.md

 ## Running UI acceptance tests

-To execute the UI acceptance tests on your local machine, ensure that you have [selenium-grid](https://github.com/hmrc/docker-selenium-grid) installed.
+To execute the UI acceptance tests on your local machine, ensure that you have [local-selenium-grid](https://github.com/hmrc/local-selenium-grid) installed and running.
 Once set up, you can proceed with running the tests with.
 ```
 ./run_acceptance_tests.sh
 ```